We know that health and wellness are always some of the bigger trends, but we are predicting sleep and home cooking will also trend this year!

 And for the first time ever, we saw an all-natural skincare line sign a contest with a major celebrity, Olivia Wilde, “She’s the spark,” said Christina Mace-Turner, the chief executive officer of True Botanicals.
 “We’re part of a growing number of businesses thinking about sustainable practices and changing the norms in our industry.
 Olivia completely got what we were doing and it felt like a very natural partnership.”

-Along with this continued growth in the market, we foresee that body care will become more popular in 2018 with women treating their bodies, as well as they, treat their face.
+Along with this continued growth in the market, we foresee that body care will become more popular in 2018 with women treating their bodies and hair, as well as they, treat their faces.

 2017 was definitely the year of better sleep, and more than ever we are seeing research that proves that a good night’s sleep is crucial to our overall health and well-being.